tradingview/charting-library-examples/vuejs/README.md

-# TradingView Charting Library and Vue.js 2 Integration Example (TypeScript)
+# TradingView Charting Library and Vue.js 2 Integration Example

 ⚠️ Note: This example is for Vue 2.